If you’re entering the video world, the single piece of equipment that’s a must-have apart from your camera and lens is a camera stabilizer.

 The camera stabilizer can be configured via a smartphone, using the Moza Assistant app.
 The app is available on both Android and iOS.

 When it comes to drones or stabilization products, the one name you can’t miss is DJI.
-With its ground-breaking and innovative products, it has grown a large user base.
+With its ground-breaking and innovative products, it has grown a large user base, with many fans of its Mavic Pro line of drones.

 If you’re a cinematographer looking to shoot professional stabilized videos on the ground as well as aerial using single gear, the DJI Ronin M might be a good investment for you.
 It’s a handheld camera stabilizer that can support your mirrorless/DSLR camera, or mount on a UAV.